Nabizzle/Sensorized-Breakable-Block-and-DLC/README.md

 <img src = "https://github.com/CaseFNI/Sensorized-Breakable-Block-and-DLC/blob/main/Docs/Images/Show%20Outlier%20Image.png" width=700>

- 3. Drag dots that are placed incorrectly to their correct positions.
-You can use the zoom, pan, home, and lock view buttons as before.
+ 3. Drag dots that are placed incorrectly to their correct positions with the mouse.
+You can use the zoom, pan, home, and lock view buttons to get a closer look at the placement if needed.

 <img src = "https://github.com/CaseFNI/Sensorized-Breakable-Block-and-DLC/blob/main/Docs/Images/RefineFrames2.png" width=500>